Analytics Analyst Salary

 Search for more jobs:

 Popular Skills for Analytics Analyst

-Analytics Analysts report using a diverse set of skills on the job.
-Most notably, skills in SAS, Database Management & Reporting, Tableau Software, and Data Analysis are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Excel.
-Those proficient in Microsoft Excel are, more often than not, also skilled in SQL and Statistical Analysis.
-The majority of those who know Data Analysis also know Statistical Analysis and SQL.
+Survey results imply that Analytics Analysts put a diverse skill set to use.
+Most notably, skills in SAS, Database Management & Reporting, Tableau Software, and Statistical Analysis are correlated to pay that is above average, with boosts between 7 percent and 17 percent.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Excel, R, and SQL.
+For most people, competency in Data Analysis indicates knowledge of Statistical Analysis and SQL.
+People who know Microsoft Excel usually also know SQL and Statistical Analysis.

 Pay Difference by Location

-Charlotte offers some of the highest pay in the country for Analytics Analysts, 23 percent above the national average.
-Analytics Analysts can also look forward to large paychecks in cities like San Francisco (+16 percent), Boston (+12 percent), Atlanta (+6 percent), and Chicago (+5 percent).
-One of the biggest compensable factors for Analytics Analysts is geography, with workers in Tacoma earning a whopping 31 percent below the national average.
-Below-median salaries also turn up in San Diego and New York (11 percent lower and 9 percent lower, respectively).
+For Analytics Analysts, busy San Francisco offers a higher-than-average pay rate, 18 percent above the national average.
+Analytics Analysts will also find cushy salaries in Chicago (+10 percent) and Charlotte (+9 percent).
+One of the biggest compensable factors for Analytics Analysts is geography, with workers in Tacoma earning a whopping 30 percent below the national average.
+Below-median salaries also turn up in Minneapolis and San Diego (20 percent lower and 10 percent lower, respectively).

 based on 23 votes.